 The flight isn't much better.
 Dehydrated, cramped, and hungry, you have to navigate a sea of overly chatty neighbors, complainers, chronic coughers, and seat kickers while simultaneously attempting to watch a bad movie on a glare-filled screen with the definition of a 1998 Nokia and having to fiddle with your earbuds for an hour to get half-decent sound because the airline hardware still isn't Apple compatible.

 "One bag under the seat is fine—a handbag or overnight bag, or something similar.
-Anything else is probably dangerous and a hindrance to the person who needs to get over it if you're blocking their exit to the restroom." — Sacha Strebe, managing editor
+Anything else is probably dangerous and a hindrance to the person who needs to get over it if you're blocking their exit to the restroom." — Sacha Strebe, editorial director

-"As someone who always opts for the aisle seat and thus doesn't need to squeeze by anyone, I don't care how many bags are under their seat." — Hadley Mendelsohn, editorial assistant
+"As someone who always opts for the aisle seat and thus doesn't need to squeeze by anyone, I don't care how many bags are under their seat." — Hadley Mendelsohn, associate editor

-"Don't take up unnecessary bin space, and for real do not put your coat in there until everyone has boarded.
+"Don't take up unnecessary bin space, and for real, do not put your coat in there until everyone has boarded.
 Just hold it until all the bags are in; there's usually room.
-If you're planning on carrying on, do not pick the largest possible carry-on you can find and then turn it sideways when it doesn't fit in the bin properly.
+If you're planning on carrying on, don't pick the largest-possible carry-on you can find and then turn it sideways when it doesn't fit in the bin properly.
 Buy a suitcase that fits the situation in which you will be carrying it.
-And do not stick your luggage in a bin significantly forward of where you're seated so you don't have to carry it off or worry about running out of space—that's why we'll be 10 minutes late taking off while some poor person wanders up and down the plane trying to find bin space, and 10 minutes delayed getting off the plane upon arrival while they push through half the plane to get to their stuff.
-Use the bin near your seat and deal with it." — Kate Winick, social media manager
+And do not stick your luggage in a bin significantly forward from where you're seated so you don't have to carry it off or worry about running out of space—that's why we'll be 10 minutes late taking off while some poor person wanders up and down the plane trying to find bin space, and 10 minutes delayed getting off the plane upon arrival while they push through half the plane to get to their stuff.
+Use the bin near your seat, and deal with it." — Kate Winick, social media director

 "Don't bring any hot food on a plane unless you can consume it without utensils.
 Slice of pizza: sure.
 Salad: definitely.
 Bowl of orange chicken from Panda Express?
 Hell no." — Kate Winick